 Disruptive marketing is making a comeback.
 In general, people don’t mind getting a push notification or two from an app.
 We found that 78 percent of respondents were happy to receive an alert from an app, even when its purpose was to sell them something.

 In fact, about 84 percent of our respondents who receive special offers from apps use them.
 And 48 percent of people said they like to receive notifications — when they are useful to them.
 Only one in 10 said they always ignore notifications.

 Majority Reports a Positive Experience With Geofencing at Work

 Employers are starting to see the benefits of geofencing but how many of them are using it, and what do their employees think about it?
 When combined with mobile time tracking, geofencing can be used to remind workers to clock in or out.
 It can also be used to create safer jobsites.
 But only 12 percent of the respondents said they’ve actually used the technology at work.
 Of those employees, 53 percent had a positive experience, and 36 percent were “neutral”.

 The finding that employers will be particularly interested to read here is that paying an employee’s phone bill can significantly affect how they feel about the technology.
 More than three-quarters (78 percent to be precise) of workers whose phones are provided by their employer said they like geofencing, compared to 56 percent of those who use their own phone at work.

-Although only 12 percent of our survey respondents said their employers use geofencing, that sample did have a pretty clear idea of why it was being used.
+Although only 12 percent of our survey respondents said their employers use geofencing to track employees, that sample did have a pretty clear idea of why it was being used.
 In fact, the top three applications for geofencing at work were for employee location accountability, preventing time theft, and clocking in and out.